Franjcf/hybridBiotInterFoam/README.rst

 General Information
 ################################################################################

-- This toolbox is compatible with OpenFOAM 7.0 and later.
+- This toolbox is compatible with OpenFOAM 7.0

 - This toolbox needs only a standard OpenFOAM installation (see www.openfoam.org)